fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 #### 3. Track the order

-Call the [FPDocs, fetch mf purchase API](https://fintechprimitives.com/docs/api/#fetch-a-mf-purchase) to check the `state` of the order.
+Call the [FPDocs, fetch mf purchase](https://fintechprimitives.com/docs/api/#fetch-a-mf-purchase) to check the `state` of the order.
 When the payment is successful, the order state becomes `confirmed`.
 [Learn more about the order states](/mf-transactions/order-states)